dgt-nft/art-engine/README.md

 #### Creating a Pull Request on Github
 1. Make sure your piece meets the requirements above
 2. Visit our Github repo
+3. Create a fork of this repo on your github account
-3. Navigate to the folder in Layers (https://github.com/rra22/art-engine/tree/main/layers) which matches the layer name you have worked on
+4. Navigate to the folder in Layers (https://github.com/rra22/art-engine/tree/main/layers) which matches the layer name you have worked on
 Upload you your file with the identical name to the template (must include layer name, number and #10)
+5. Submit and merge your attribute to the matching name on your fork (ie Hair_hat_ears_horns3#10, see https://github.com/endlessrollerblade/art-engine/commit/7c65154da514d09a41f9208aec099ad176a0c680)
+6. On your forked version you will see `This branch is 1 commit ahead of dgt-nft:main.` next to this there is a contribute button, in the drop down select "Open Pull Request"

 4. Commit the files, make sure you add your wallet address in the description.
 Name the branch the filename (as above).
 Click propose changes and then create Pull Request.